Glasgow Royal Concert Hall: Architecture

+The Edinburgh-based company RMJM and partners were appointed as project architects for the Royal Concert Hall in 1988.
+Councillor Pat Lally symbolically drove in the first concrete pile of the building in the April of that year.

 Performance spaces and facilities

 The Main Auditorium is the largest performance space in the Glasgow Royal Concert Hall, and can seat 2475 people.
-Other spaces in the hall include the 500 capacity Strathclyde Suite, the 300 capacity Exhibition Hall, the 120 capacity Buchanan Suite, the 300 capacity Lomond and Clyde foyers, the 100 capacity Strathclyde Bar, 150 capacity City of Music Studio and the 40 capacity VIP Room.
+Other spaces in the hall include the 500-capacity Strathclyde Suite, the 300-capacity Exhibition Hall, the 120-capacity Buchanan Suite, the 300-capacity Lomond and Clyde foyers, the 100-capacity Strathclyde Bar, 150-capacity City of Music Studio and the 40-capacity VIP Room.
 The hall also has a gift shop, five bars and café.
 It also houses the headquarters of the Royal Scottish National Orchestra.

 The Green Room, formerly a fine-dining room, was restyled in 2009 and renamed "The City of Music Studio" to celebrate Glasgow's UNESCO City of Music status.
 The City of Music Studio is known for the view overlooking Buchanan Street and its late night jazz programme.
 The Cafe Bar was re-branded and refurbished in 2011 as Café Encore following Encore's takeover of the catering department.

 The Royal Scottish National Orchestra recently moved to a purpose-built new home on-site, entered from Killermont Street.
 At the heart of their new home is an acoustically adjustable, 600-seat auditorium, providing also world-class rehearsal and recording facilities for the Orchestra.
 The Royal Scottish National Orchestra Centre also houses a dedicated education space, the Robertson Learning and Engagement Centre.

 A bespoke four manual Copeman Hart digital organ and associated speakers was permanently installed in the Hall in July 2015.